55199789/H2O2RAM/README.md

 ../bin/ORAMBenchmark --benchmark_repetitions=10
 ```

-Instead, we recommand to run the Python scripts that will save experimental results one by one:
+Instead, we recommend to run the Python scripts that will save experimental results one by one:
 ```bash
 cd benchmarks
 python3 oram_exp_script.py &